Eight charts to help understand the impact of sanctions on the Russian economy – and India

 Russia’s current account to GDP ratio is also very low (as evident from the figure below).
 It accounts for less than 2% of world exports and has a GDP of less than 1% of world stock market capitalisation.
 Ukraine’s share in these aggregates is even lower, at 0.01%-0.3% respectively.

 Financing a war, no matter how strong a nation is militarily, stretches the fiscal limits of any nation.
 It also balloons a government’s debt obligations to the rest of the world (from loans to government bought debt in the form of bonds).
-As the value of ruble falls, the external value of all debt will rise and so will the value of all interest payments.
+As the value of the ruble falls, the external value of all debt will rise and so will the value of all interest payments.

 In a post-Covid scenario, when the capacities of states to spend more have been precariously weak, Russian capabilities will be tested too.
 The spike seen in fiscal expenditure over the last few months paints a grim future.
 With a collapsing ruble, the real cost of financing increased military operations could take its toll on Russian coffers.